 In a groundbreaking collaboration between leaders of color and law enforcement leaders, the Special Community/Police Task Force issued a call to action to all law enforcement agencies in Dane County on the use of force by law enforcement.

-United Way of Dane County is a partner in the Homeless Services Consortium of Dane County, a partnership of agencies, funders, advocates, and formerly homeless persons committed to preventing and ending homelessness.
+United Way of Dane County fully participates in the Homeless Services Consortium of Dane County, a partnership of agencies, funders, advocates, and formerly homeless persons committed to preventing and ending homelessness.